evan-paul-carey/deep-learning-workshop/README.md

 ## Course materials

-Course materials are not currently ready for download!
-I will change this notice when they are ready :)
+Course materials are ready for download :)

-All course materials will be posted prior to Monday morning at 6 AM pacific time.
 Please download them prior to coming to the workshop if possible!